 Fortunately, the struggles and the adversity that the colonists experienced in the 18th century were a blessing in disguise because it gave them a new sense of identity, strength and independence that later convinced them to fight for their freedom in the late 18th century.

-The following is a list of notable people, places and events of 18th century Massachusetts:
+The following is an overview of important events in 18th century Massachusetts: